aprilweilab/grgl/RELEASING.md

 ## Packaging for PyPi

 Build the package distributions for PyPi.
 We build a source dist and then Linux binary distributions for recent Python versions.
+The container is based on the [manylinux](https://github.com/pypa/manylinux) project.

 ```
 # Remove dist/ to start fresh
 rm -rf dist

-# Build the source distribution (for MacOS, mostly)
-python setup.py sdist

-# Build the Python3.8 and Python3.9 packages on an older Docker image
-docker build . -f Dockerfile.pkg1 -t grgl_pkg1:latest
-docker run -v $PWD/dist:/dist -it grgl_pkg1:latest bash -c "cp /output/*.whl /dist/"

-# Build the Python3.10+ packages on a newer Docker image
+# Build the container based on the manylinux project
-docker build . -f Dockerfile.pkg2 -t grgl_pkg2:latest
+docker build . -f Dockerfile.pkg -t grgl_pkg:latest

+# Run the packaging inside the container
-docker run -v $PWD/dist:/dist -it grgl_pkg2:latest bash -c "cp /output/*.whl /dist/"
+docker run -v $PWD:/io -it grgl_pkg:latest /io/package.sh

 # Fix file permissions from Docker
-sudo chown ddehaas dist/*.whl
+sudo chown -R ddehaas dist/
-sudo chgrp ddehaas dist/*.whl
+sudo chgrp -R ddehaas dist/

+# Copy the source wheel to wheelhouse
+cp ./dist/*.tar.gz ./dist/wheelhouse/

 ```

-To upload to PyPi, ensure that your dist directory is clean (only has the packages you _just_ built), then upload via twine:
+To upload to PyPi:
 ```
-python3 -m twine upload dist/*
+python3 -m twine upload dist/wheelhouse/*
 ```